Unity Software (NYSE:U) Stock Rating Upgraded by Stifel Nicolaus

-Stifel Nicolaus upgraded shares of Unity Software (NYSE:U) from a hold rating to a buy rating in a research report sent to investors on Wednesday morning, PriceTargets.com reports.
-Stifel Nicolaus currently has $125.00 price objective on the stock.
+Unity Software (NYSE:U) was upgraded by investment analysts at Stifel Nicolaus from a “hold” rating to a “buy” rating in a report released on Tuesday, Benzinga reports.
+The firm currently has a $125.00 target price on the stock.
+Stifel Nicolaus’ price target suggests a potential upside of 41.47% from the company’s previous close.

-A number of other brokerages have also recently commented on U. The Goldman Sachs Group assumed coverage on Unity Software in a report on Monday, March 22nd.
-They set a buy rating and a $126.00 target price for the company.
-Wedbush lifted their price objective on Unity Software from $150.00 to $175.00 and gave the company an outperform rating in a research note on Monday, February 1st.
-Bank of America cut Unity Software from a neutral rating to an underperform rating and lifted their price objective for the company from $102.00 to $127.00 in a research note on Thursday, January 21st.
-Finally, Credit Suisse Group started coverage on Unity Software in a research note on Monday, April 5th.
-They issued an outperform rating and a $170.00 price objective for the company.
-One equities research analyst has rated the stock with a sell rating, one has issued a hold rating and ten have issued a buy rating to the company’s stock.
-The company has a consensus rating of Buy and an average price target of $127.10.
+A number of other equities research analysts have also recently commented on the stock.
+The Goldman Sachs Group began coverage on shares of Unity Software in a report on Monday, March 22nd.
+They issued a “buy” rating and a $126.00 target price for the company.
+Credit Suisse Group began coverage on shares of Unity Software in a report on Monday, April 5th.
+They issued an “outperform” rating and a $170.00 target price for the company.
+Wedbush reduced their target price on shares of Unity Software from $175.00 to $125.00 and set an “outperform” rating for the company in a report on Tuesday.
+Oppenheimer raised shares of Unity Software from a “market perform” rating to an “outperform” rating and set a $103.00 target price for the company in a report on Friday, May 14th.
+Finally, Barclays reduced their target price on shares of Unity Software from $130.00 to $90.00 and set an “equal weight” rating for the company in a report on Tuesday.
+One analyst has rated the stock with a sell rating, one has assigned a hold rating and ten have assigned a buy rating to the company.
+The stock presently has a consensus rating of “Buy” and a consensus price target of $127.10.

-In related news, CEO John S. Riccitiello sold 217,124 shares of the company’s stock in a transaction on Monday, March 1st.
-The stock was sold at an average price of $109.12, for a total value of $23,692,570.88.
-Following the completion of the transaction, the chief executive officer now directly owns 5,325,984 shares in the company, valued at $581,171,374.08.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, SVP Ruth Ann Keene sold 7,000 shares of the company’s stock in a transaction dated Monday, May 10th.
-The stock was sold at an average price of $83.31, for a total value of $583,170.00.
-Following the sale, the senior vice president now owns 77,121 shares of the company’s stock, valued at $6,424,950.51.
+In other Unity Software news, SVP Ruth Ann Keene sold 7,000 shares of the company’s stock in a transaction dated Tuesday, March 9th.
+The shares were sold at an average price of $98.52, for a total transaction of $689,640.00.
+Following the transaction, the senior vice president now directly owns 77,121 shares in the company, valued at $7,597,960.92.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Also, CEO John S. Riccitiello sold 217,124 shares of the company’s stock in a transaction dated Monday, March 1st.
+The stock was sold at an average price of $109.12, for a total transaction of $23,692,570.88.
+Following the transaction, the chief executive officer now owns 5,325,984 shares in the company, valued at $581,171,374.08.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 521,914 shares of company stock valued at $54,089,913.
+Over the last quarter, insiders have sold 521,914 shares of company stock worth $54,089,913.

-A number of large investors have recently made changes to their positions in U. Carroll Financial Associates Inc. purchased a new stake in shares of Unity Software in the first quarter worth about $25,000.
-BerganKDV Wealth Management LLC purchased a new stake in shares of Unity Software in the first quarter worth about $25,000.
-Sowell Financial Services LLC boosted its position in shares of Unity Software by 291.1% in the fourth quarter.
-Sowell Financial Services LLC now owns 176 shares of the company’s stock worth $27,000 after buying an additional 131 shares during the period.
-Sugarloaf Wealth Management LLC purchased a new stake in shares of Unity Software in the first quarter worth about $30,000.
-Finally, Hall Laurie J Trustee purchased a new position in Unity Software in the fourth quarter valued at about $41,000.
+Institutional investors and hedge funds have recently modified their holdings of the business.
+TRU Independence Asset Management 2 LLC acquired a new stake in shares of Unity Software in the first quarter valued at approximately $3,688,000.
+Virtu Financial LLC grew its position in shares of Unity Software by 654.5% in the first quarter.
+Virtu Financial LLC now owns 30,709 shares of the company’s stock valued at $3,080,000 after purchasing an additional 26,639 shares during the last quarter.
+Oppenheimer Asset Management Inc. grew its position in shares of Unity Software by 321.8% in the first quarter.
+Oppenheimer Asset Management Inc. now owns 14,244 shares of the company’s stock valued at $1,429,000 after purchasing an additional 10,867 shares during the last quarter.
+Utah Retirement Systems grew its position in shares of Unity Software by 4,066.1% in the first quarter.
+Utah Retirement Systems now owns 62,492 shares of the company’s stock valued at $6,268,000 after purchasing an additional 60,992 shares during the last quarter.
+Finally, Voloridge Investment Management LLC acquired a new stake in shares of Unity Software in the first quarter valued at approximately $5,142,000.
 Institutional investors own 61.92% of the company’s stock.

 About Unity Software